mzidra/mzidra/README.md

 dmc

 IF YOU LIKE ANY OF THESE THATS OK OK I WONT HARASS ANYONE AND IF YOU'RE COOL WE CAN STILL BE FRIENDS!!

+this could all just be really biased and im just a big hater ??? dont not int ok

+                              𞥊 ︶︶ misc

+at the moment my cardd is UNFINISHED but it may become my art gallery, mainly for wips and skethes and works im proud of

+            𞥊 ︶︶  im hoping to do commissions soon!